 This directive includes another script file in the current script, as if it were copied and pasted.
 You can omit the path if the included file is in the same directory of the including script.

+'''

 INCLUDE = "filename"

 '''

+'''

 INCLUDE = "c:\test\alpha.txt"

+INCLUDE = beta.txt

 '''